 This is the fifth post in my series about Episerver CMS display options.
 In today's guide, I'm going to talk about disabling different display options for different views.
 At first, you may think this topic is pretty easy, unfortunately, it's a little bit more complex than first appearances.
 When we work with display options content editors can set the width of a block themselves.
 In some instances, a block may look broken in certain views.
 Some blocks should only ever render full-width.
 If you only need to display your block one way, like full-screen then life is pretty easy.
 Life becomes a lot trickier when you only want to display two or more of the available display options.
 In this guide you will learn how to do that, so read on!

-As mentioned in, How To Set A Default Display Option View For An Episerver 10 Block you have a few common-sense approaches to prevent this from happening, trust your content editors to not do something silly, or, write your HTML code to not use the display option tag.
-In some of the companies that I've worked for, they have needed to go one step further and lock things down completely.
+As mentioned in, How To Set A Default Display Option View For An Episerver 10 Block you have a few options to prevent this from happening.
+The easy option is to give the editor a CMS guide and trust your content editors.
+You could also simply not write code to use the display option tag within the blocks HTML.
+This option obviously does not work if you only want to implement some of the display options.
+So what do we do?

-There are two main ways of preventing content editors from adding blocks in the wrong display option sizes.
-The best option in terms of usability is to only show the correct display options to the user in the display menu in the editor editor:
+There are two main ways of preventing content editors from adding display option sizes blocks.
+The best option in terms of usability is to only show the correct display options to the user in the display menu in the editor:

 Should I Disable or Enable Display Options?

 There are two types of validation approaches, block everything and only allow certain things, or, we can allow everything and then disable certain things.
 From my experience, most clients only ever need to lock down a handful of blocks and most people are happy to trust content editors.
 For this reason, I tend to allow all display options and then prevent specific ones.
 This is the approach that I will take in the code below.
 To get started we will need an interface.
 When we work with Episerver I always recommend using composition over inheritance: